What is EDI?

 - 835: Health Care Payment/Advice

 What is a companion guide and how can I get one?

 A companion guide is used in conjunction with the ASC X12 HIPAA Implementation Guide.
 It details how a specific payer interprets the data elements, and the information they require for processing claims.

-For more information and to obtain a copy of the MassHealth Companion Guides, please visit the MassHealth Technical Refresh page.
+For more information and to obtain a copy of the MassHealth Companion Guides, please visit the MassHealth HIPAA Companion Guides page.